Tuesday, 24 April 2012

 True Grit (1969 and 2010)

 The Fly (1958) and then in 1986.
-This is one of the few exceptions in which I'd say that effects triumphed over the original and in Cronenberg's remake, they were deliciously gruesome.
+This is one of the few exceptions where these effects triumphed over the original as Cronenberg's remake was deliciously gruesome.

-Get Carter in 1971 and 2000.
-The original is one of the many classic films with Michael Caine but replacing him with Sylvester Stallone, what I'd say to this is a Natalie Imbruglia song - Big Mistake.
+Get Carter was a Michael Caine classic but replacing him with Sylvester Stallone, was like a Natalie Imbruglia song - Big Mistake.

-The Hitcher (1986) is a great cat and mouse thriller, starring Rutger Hauer - portraying one of the best villains of the 80's and beyond.
-He would be replaced by Sean Bean in 2007.
+The Hitcher (1986) is a great cat and mouse thriller, with Rutger Hauer portraying one of the best villains of the 80's and beyond.
+He was replaced by Sean Bean in 2007.

-They even made a sequel to the remake (totally unrelated to the original as that never had a sequel).
+They even made a sequel to the remake which again was totally unrelated to the original.

-To be different, the second remake was the only one known as The Taking of Pelham 123 and was released in 2009.
+To be different, the third remake was only known as The Taking of Pelham 123 and was released in 2009.
+It starred John Travolta as the baddie.

-Brown and Blue were the only colours that would be later 'copied' in Dogs, I guess Quentin ran out of colours?
+Brown and Blue were the only colours 'copied' in Dogs so I guess Quentin ran out of colours?

-Here's a strange one to me, Michael Haneke made Funny Games in 1997 which features a pair of youths who hold a couple hostage and terrorise them.
+Here's a strange one, Michael Haneke made Funny Games in 1997 which features a pair of youths terrorising a couple.

 A decade later, he remade it for the American audience.